nyu-software-engineering/course-materials/slides/containers.md

 --

-Applications running within the container can now access the specified host machine devices.
+Applications running within the container can now access the specified host machine devices...

+--
+in theory...

 ---